abinit/abinit/doc/tutorial/gstore.md

 [[gstore_qzone]] = "bz"

-These settings are OK if you need to compute electronic properties such as the electron self-energy required for ZPR or electronic transport calculations.
+These settings are OK if you need to compute electronic properties such as the electron self-energy required for the ZPR or electronic transport calculations.
 For the phonon self-energy, on the other hand, on should override the default behaviour using

 [[gstore_kzone]] = "bz"